investlab/RAT-Python/README.md

 # basicRAT

-This is a boilerplate Python RAT (Remote Access Trojan).
-I created this to maintain a bare-bones, clean design Python RAT with only essential features.
-My goal is to use basicRAT as a starting point to create other RATs that use various common-place protocols for C2.
+This is a Python RAT (Remote Access Trojan).
+I created this to maintain a clean design Python RAT with standard features.
+This is a work in progress and is currently still being hacked on.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**